The New Hiring Reality: How AI Is Changing the Way Startups Recruit, Train, and Keep Talent

 7. Retaining Talent in an AI-Driven Workplace

 Keeping employees happy is just as important as hiring them.
 People stay when they feel respected, challenged, and part of something meaningful.
+Your talent acquisition strategy is only as strong as your retention approach.

 To improve retention: